front-end-intermediate/DOM-Scripting/readme.md

 ```js
 const { twitter, facebook } = me.links.social;
 ```

+This is an example of [destructing](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) - a JavaScript expression that makes it possible to unpack values from arrays, or properties from objects, into distinct variables.
+We will be using it extensively in this class.

 Create a multi-line template string and display it on the page: